awsdocs/amazon-redshift-developer-guide/doc_source/r_REVOKE.md

 FROM NAMESPACE 'clusternamespace GUID'
 Indicates the namespace in the same account that has consumers losing the privileges to the datashare\.
 Namespaces use a 128\-bit alphanumeric globally unique identifier \(GUID\)\.

-FROM ACCOUNT 'accountnumber'
+FROM ACCOUNT 'accountnumber' \[ VIA DATA CATALOG \]
 Indicates the account number of another account that has the consumers losing the privileges to the datashare\.
+Specifying ‘VIA DATA CATALOG’ indicates that you are revoking usage of the datashare from a Lake Formation account\.
+Omitting the account number means that you're revoking from the account that owns the cluster\.

 ON DATABASE *shared\_database\_name> \[, \.\.\.\]*   <a name="revoke-datashare"></a>
 Revokes the specified usage privileges on the specified database that was created in the specified datashare\.